 In January 2012, Norwegian placed an order with both Boeing and Airbus to purchase 222 aircraft - wherof 100 Boeing 737 MAX8, 22 Boeing 737-800 and 100 Airbus A320neo.
 The order is Europe's largest ever single aircraft order.
 When the airline's older 737-300s are phased out, it will have one of the most modern, efficient and environmentally friendly fleets in commercial operation.

 Norwegian has ordered 17 Boeing 787-8 Dreamliner for its long-haul operations.
-The company currently has seven Dreamliners in its long-haul fleet.
+The company currently has eight Dreamliners in its long-haul fleet.

 |Type of plane||Boeing 737-800||Boeing 737-300||Boeing 787-8 Dreamliner|